tims cgi ver 3.50

 $cgi_{$name}=$value; # $cgi_ has xss unfriendly values

-# the following are to to stop cross site scripting but
+# the following are to stop cross site scripting but

 # they make it hard to check for & < > ( or ) in values